Home » Home Styling Tips » How to Decorate an Open Concept Home

 Read more about my tips for Painting Accent Walls – a few small details goes a long way!

-7. Create Separate Mini Spaces
+7. Create Separate Mini Spaces in Big Rooms

 When decorating an open concept home it’s also helpful to create separate mini areas – based on function.
 For example, adding a bench and wall hooks to an open entryway area make it functional and more defined.
 Instead of just seeing a large open space, our brain reads it as, ok this is the area for putting things away.
 This tends to lead to items “bleeding” less into other areas.